 3. Through Physically Measuring the Dimensions

-Grad a measuring tape or a ruler and physically measure the length and the width of your motherboard.
+Grab a measuring tape or a ruler and physically measure the length and width of your motherboard.

 This method is best if the motherboard is being bench tested.
-If it is already installed, then it can get a bit tricky to get your measuring tape inside the PC chasses.
+If it is already installed, it can get tricky to get your measuring tape inside the PC chassis.

 4. Through Certain Visual Cues

-There are some physical hints from the motherboard itself that can give you a good idea about what motherboard you are looking at.
+Some physical hints from the motherboard itself can give you a good idea about what motherboard you are looking at.

-- If a motherboard only has a single PCIe slot of x16 length located at the bottom of the board, then it is almost certainly a mini-ITX motherboard.
+- If a motherboard only has a single PCIe slot of x16 length at the bottom of the board, it is almost certainly a mini-ITX motherboard.

 - If a motherboard has 2 xPCIe x16 slots and if one of them is located near the bottom edge, then it is most likely a micro-ATX motherboard.

-- If a motherboard has 3 x PCIe x16 slots, then it is almost certainly a Full-ATX motherboard.
+- A motherboard with 3 x PCIe x16 slots is almost certainly a Full-ATX motherboard.

-- If a motherboard has more than three PCIe x16 slots, then it is almost certainly an E-ATX motherboard.
+- A motherboard with more than three PCIe x16 slots is almost certainly an E-ATX motherboard.

-It should be noted that the PCIe slot configuration can vary drastically across motherboard.
-It is not necessary for all micro-ATX motherboards to feature 2xPCie x16 slots.
+It should be noted that the PCIe slot configuration can vary drastically across motherboards.
+All micro-ATX motherboards don’t need to feature 2xPCie x16 slots.
 Many micro-ATX have only a single PCIe x16 slot.

-What would separate a mATX from a mini-ITX in this case is that on mATX- the x16 slot is located somewhere near the center of the board.
-An mATX also has several x1 slot.
-A mini-ITX, on the other hand, has only one PCIe slot of x16 size and is located on the bottom edge of the motherboard.
+In this case, what separates an mATX from a mini-ITX is that on mATX- the x16 slot is located somewhere near the center of the board.
+An mATX also has several x1 slots.
+Conversely, a mini-ITX has only one PCIe slot of x16 size and is located on the bottom edge of the motherboard.

-Similarly, it is not necessary for all Full-ATX motherboards to feature 3 x PCIe x16 slots.
-Many feature only two x16 slots.
+Similarly, all Full-ATX motherboards don’t need to feature 3 x PCIe x16 slots.
+Many features only two x16 slots.
 Some Full-ATX motherboards can even feature only one x16 slot.

 Also Read: Do Motherboards Come with CPU and RAM?